 .
 Choose.
-Within 10 seconds, press and release the Valet\/Program switch the number of times corresponding to the feature number you want to program (see the Features Menu section of this quide).
-Then press the switch once more and hold it.
+Within 10 seconds, press and release the Valet\/Program switch the number of times corresponding to the feature number you want to program (see the Features Menu section of this guide).
+The LED ON settings listed in the Features Menu table are the factory default settings.